 Strawberry and hibiscus go together as swimmingly as strawberry and rhubarb.
 The same marriage of sweetness and tartness is what makes it so perfect.
 A vegan strawberry hibiscus curd is tucked into a melt-in-your-mouth pistachio shortbread crust and is finished with fresh strawberries.
-No pastry rolling or complex steps involved, this vegan tart is perfect for the lazy days of summer.
+No pastry rolling or complex steps involved!

 We have a big bag of dried hibiscus blossoms in our pantry and I have been trying to get use out of it besides tea which I find a bit astringent when it’s hot.
 Perhaps there’s a trick to making it you can share with me?
 I do enjoy it iced, with lemonade as one popular coffee chain makes it.
 Anyway, I was inspired to make a tart with it after I saw a non-vegan one made by @snixykitchen with strawberries and hibiscus.
 The combination sounded perfect.
 Hibiscus is not unlike rhubarb in tartness and flavor, hibiscus being more floral.